Cascoda/cascoda-sdk/README.md

 In order to compile for the chili 1, or to use a different compiler, the CMAKE_TOOLCHAIN_FILE argument can be pointed to a different configuration file in the toolchain directory.

 ### Debugging
 The Chilis support flashing and debugging via the [Segger J-Link](https://www.segger.com/products/debug-probes/j-link/) using [JTAG SWD](https://en.wikipedia.org/wiki/JTAG#Serial_Wire_Debug).
 When using the GCC toolchain, the SEGGER GDB Server and arm-none-eabi-gdb can be used to flash and debug the chili.
-Simply setup the JLink GDB server for the NANO120 (Chili 1) or M2351 (Chili 2) with SWD, then `target remote 127.0.0.1:2331` in gdb to connect to it.
+Simply setup the JLink GDB server for the NANO120 (Chili 1) or M2351 (Chili 2) with SWD, then `target remote 127.0.0.1:2331` in arm-none-eabi-gdb to connect to it.
 If debugging is not required, then the Segger J-Flash lite tool can flash plain binary files.

 ## Directory layout